nwops/puppet-debugger-demo/README.md

 ## Setup
 In order to run through this demo you need to setup a few things.

-Note: this will change your puppet.conf file and update some settings to use this project directory.
+1. Download this repo `git clone https://github.com/nwops/puppet-repl-demo#isolated-docker-environment`
-## Automated Install
+2. Install through one of the methods below (docker, automated or manual)

-`bash setup.sh` from this project directory
+Note: unless you are using the docker image this will change your puppet.conf file and update some settings to use this project directory.

 ## Isolated docker environment
 If you just want to try this out without messing anything up.
 Download docker